 Any expenses incurred for “operating” your vehicle for business purposes such as fuel cost, maintenance, repairs, licenses, insurances and certain leasing costs (details found here) can all be claimed, provided you have evidence of such costs incurred as required by the CRA.

 Capital cost allowance

-This refers to the fair market value or the cost of-of the vehicle being used for business purpose, whichever is lower if it’s a passenger vehicle that allows no more than 8 passengers including the driver and is valued under $20,000.
+This refers to the fair market value or the cost of the vehicle being used for business purposes, whichever is lower if it’s a passenger vehicle that allows no more than 8 passengers including the driver, and is valued under $20,000.
 For any passenger vehicle costing more than $20,00 and/or motor vehicles such as vans and pick-up trucks, you can find the details here.

 Any interest you pay as a self-employed individual on loans used to buy your passenger vehicle, you can deduct up to $250 for every 30 days the interest is due.

 As mentioned above, the portion of your total expenses, capital cost, and interest that you can claim will be the proportion of the total kilometers driven for business vs personal use of the passenger vehicle.